mmukul/DevSecOpsTrainingCourse/README.md

-This course prepare you for Secure SDLC, Infrastructure as Code Security, SAST, DAST, Runtime Security, Container Security, Compliance and Audit, Threat Modelling based on foundational and Advanced DevSecOps courses
+This course prepare you for Secure SDLC, Infrastructure as Code Security, SAST, DAST, Runtime Security, Container Security, Compliance and Audit, Threat Modelling based on Foundational and Advanced DevSecOps courses

 ### Program Overview
 - Components in a DevOps Pipeline